-- developing alternative learning approaches to integrate or reintegrate marginalised and disadvantaged citizens into society and the labour market; - sharing good practice on intercultural education, learning by marginalised citizens, and their linguistic, social and cultural integration; - using sport to provide learning opportunities to marginalised and disadvantaged citizens.
+- developing alternative learning approaches to integrate or reintegrate marginalised and disadvantaged citizens into society and the labour market; - sharing good practice on intercultural education, learning by marginalised citizens, and their linguistic, social and cultural integration; - identifying and disseminating mechanisms for the assessment of competences and recognition of formal, non-formal and informal learning of migrants; - using sport to provide learning opportunities to marginalised and disadvantaged citizens.

-4.2.6.
-Priority 6: Teaching and learning in later life; Inter-generational and family learning
+4.2.4.
+Priority 4: Learning in later life; Inter-generational and family learning